 Gingerbread Pancake Batter Adaptability

-The batter, with the touch of molasses, creates a luscious fragrant base.
+The batter, with a touch of molasses, creates a luscious fragrant base.
 The addition of whipped egg whites gives an airy lift, producing pancakes that are fluffy on the inside and crisp on the edges.

 Gluten-Free Flexibility